artist4xlibre/batticonplus/README.md

 Originally based on code from xbattbar-acpi.

+Note: The value for 'Maximum Capacity' in the systray icon tooltip is the\
+percentage of the current maximum charge capactiy compared to its design\
+capacity.
+The maximum and minimum charge can on some systems be limited by bios\
+settings in which case e.g. the displayed maximum capacity can be 80% or lower.

 `Make options:`\
 `  WITH_GTK3=1 to build against gtk3, it is the default option`\
 `  WITH_GTK3=0 to build against gtk2 (version 2.16)`